 Even though the high-profile launches of the year have largely (we are still waiting for the Google Pixel Fold and the iPhone 15) taken place, May 2023 has got its fair share of exciting smartphone launches as well.
 The best part is that these smartphones will all be aiming for different price brackets, which means there will be something in store for everyone.
 The superstar launches of the summer include the rumoured OnePlus Nord 3, the equally exciting Google Pixel 7a, the much-hyped Poco F5 Pro, and of course the crown jewel of them all, the Google Pixel Fold.
 So on that note, check out our list of upcoming smartphones in May 2023 to see what the month has in store for you.

-Apple iPhone 15 Leaks And Rumours: Exciting New Colours, Upgraded Specs And More
+Apple iPhone 15 Leaks And Rumours: New Design, Powerful Specs, Exciting Colours And More

 The best upcoming smartphones of May 2023